 In today’s volatile business environment, change is the norm and organizations need the ability to adapt rapidly to changing business conditions, changing regulatory requirements, and changing organization structures – including the impact of mergers and acquisitions.
-One of the key benefits of today’s modern corporate performance management (CPM) platforms is the agility they provide organizations to plan, forecast, and report through rapidly-changing business conditions.
+One of the key benefits of today’s modern corporate performance management (CPM) software platforms is the agility they provide organizations to plan, forecast, and report through rapidly-changing business conditions.
 But another key benefit is the capability to model the impact of reorganizations, mergers, and acquisitions and to quickly integrate these changes without disrupting reporting and planning cycles.

 M&A’s on the Uptick